eth-hci-course/hci-project-hci21-group-06/README.md

 ### Brainstorming
 ![Image of affinity diagram](https://github.com/eth-ait/hci-project-hci21-group-06/blob/2021/Deliverables/DeskResearch/brainstorming_30th.png)
 We took the brainstorming approach B where each of us first tried to find as many ideas as possible in 10 minutes.
 Afterwardsc we discussed the ideas and grouped them into four categoriesc and connected some of the ideas with relevance to each other.
-This was done in person using Milo.
+This was done in person using Miro.
 ## Evaluation

     TODO